bitnami/containers/bitnami/mariadb/README.md

-# Bitnami package for MariaDB
+# Bitnami Secure Image for MariaDB

 ## What is MariaDB?